 Being a fitness enthusiast through and through, he has been a successful climber for many years and a diverse sports program helps him to maintain his professional level.
 The only thing he is not very into is swimming.
 Jumping into the water, yes, but following a swimlane, never!
 Climbers don’t seem to cope well with the free chest area, and maybe for once it also lacks the technical talent.

 For someone like Jakob it is important to have big goals.
 Overall World Cup victories in lead climbing and bouldering, various rock climbing projects on the boarderline of what humans are capable of, a medal at the first Olympic Games for the sport of climbing in Tokyo in 2020.
-The postponement to 2021 gives the 29-year-old only one year more time to be in the best shape of his life.
+The postponement to 2021 gives the now 32-year-old only one year more time to be in the best shape of his life.
 Jakob’s indeed also very pragmatic.

 Good food - preferably Japanese, online gaming with his buddies around the world and quality time with his girlfriend and family are among Jakob's favorite activities away from Chalk and Campus Board.
 Since the crazy spring 2020, he also found a liking to chess – just right for a detail-loving tactician to plan move after move towards victory.